storyblok/storyblok-nuxt/README.md

 ## Usage

-The module installs two Vue.js plugins.
+This module adds two objects to the the Nuxt.js context.

 1. $storyapi: The Storyblok API client
-2. $storyblok: The Storyblok JS bridge for clickable editable blocks
+2. $storybridge: The Storyblok JS bridge for clickable editable blocks

 Example of fetching data of the homepage and listening to the change events of the JS bridge: